briandipalma/custom-elements-hack-day/README.md

 The `caplin-tabbed-panel` took its children and created a tab for each.
 Clicking a tab hides the currently visible child and displays the selected child.
 The `name` attribute of each child was the text value of each tab.
 Custom Elements turned out to be a natural and pleasant way to build a GUI.

-The `caplin-flex-box` followed which allowed for the resizing of any child elements.
+The `caplin-flex-box` followed which allowed for the resizing of its child elements.

 ```HTML
 <caplin-flex-box direction="column">